imabuddha/eidogo-for-wordpress/readme.txt

 == Changelog ==

+= 0.8.5 =
+* Changed `embed_attachment()` to not work by invoking filters, which had weird side effects like getting sociable stuck inside the problem widget

 = 0.8.4 =
 * Using latest EidoGo from github instead of 1.2 release
 * Fix bug in EidoGo; replace unreliable `instanceof Array` with new, more